Last Updated on January 25, 2026

 From Paris to Normandy: Overnight in Beautiful Honfleur

 Honfleur is a beautiful port town that has inspired many French artists, including Monet.
-It’s a good place where the people are welcoming and not just looking for Euros from tourists.
-Even better, the town has many wonderful restaurants, with its seafood considered some of the best in France.
-There’s also an old-fashioned carousel right alongside the harbor.
+It’s a good place where the people are genuinely welcoming, and do not focus solely on collecting tourist Euros.
+Even better, the town has many wonderful restaurants, serving seafood considered some of the best in France.
+There’s also a picturesque old-fashioned carousel alongside the harbor.

 Enjoy Beautiful Honfleur on these free cancellation tours from Viator/TripAdvisor

-We arrived almost in time for a late lunch at our L’Absinthe Hôtel, an older property right on the harbor (€170 per night double).
+We arrived in Honfleur almost in time for a late lunch at the L’Absinthe Hôtel.
+It’s an older property right on the harbor (€170 per night double).
 When we asked the manager about a restaurant for lunch, he explained it was almost time when many restaurants stop serving the mid-day meal.
-He then trotted across the street to ask that they accommodate us.
+But he then told us to wait as he rushed across the street to ask if they might accommodate us.

-It turned out to be a good place with great food and wines, thanks to him.
-My wife Marjorie’s bouillabaisse was excellent, my fish top-rate (and that’s coming from a carnivore), the service also top-notch.
+It turned out to be a good place with great food and wines.
+My wife Marjorie’s bouillabaisse was excellent, my fish top-rate (that’s coming from a carnivore), and the service also top-notch.
 It was a resounding Paris to Normandy memory.

-That evening we decided to take our gustatory experience down a notch and opted instead for the Le Bistro du Port next to the hotel.
+That evening we decided to have our gustatory experience at the Le Bistro du Port next to the hotel.
 Again, it was another quite satisfying meal – moules, entrecote, salad, crème brulee, ice cream, and five glasses of good wine between us for €113.
 We also really enjoyed the hotel’s breakfast the next morning.

 A Detour to Bayeux

-Honfleur is an excellent place to spend two nights as you explore the D-Day Beaches on a Paris to Normandy road trip.
-It is, however, at the northern end of the beaches, meaning you must double back to return to your hotel.
+Honfleur is an comfortable place to spend two nights while exploring the D-Day Beaches.
+It is, however, at the northern end of the beaches, meaning in the evening you must double back to return to your hotel.

-Another good place is Bayeux, centrally located a bit inland from all the beaches, and a half-hour drive from Omaha beach.
+Another option is to stay in Bayeux, centrally located a bit inland from all the beaches, and only a half-hour drive from Omaha beach.
 It was the first city to be liberated in the Battle of Normandy.

-Bayeux became an unexpected detour for us on a whim.
-As we raced across the back roads of the Norman countryside, we decided to make a pilgrimage to see the famous Bayeux Tapestry.
-It’s a 230-foot-long masterpiece (the longest in the world) depicting the Norman conquest of England
+We actually decided to visit Bayeux on a whim.
+As we were racing across the back roads of the Norman countryside, we decided to make a pilgrimage to the Bayeux Tapestry Museum to view the famous Bayeux Tapestry.
+It’s a 230-foot-long masterpiece (the longest in the world) depicting the Norman conquest of England.
+It’s a fascinating work of art but, unfortunately, the Museum is currently closed for renovation work until October 2027.

-We had a hard time finding it, even though we passed it 3-4 times as we futilely attempted to find a parking space somewhere in town.
+Somehow, we had a hard time finding the museum, even though we passed it 3-4 times as we futilely attempted to find a parking space somewhere in town.
 That foray, however, allowed us to see so many of the little cafés and shops that had their windows painted, thanking British, American, and Canadian veterans for their bravery on those memorable days in Normandy in June 1944.

 The D- Day Beaches

 The primary focus of our Paris to Normandy journey was the famous D-Day beaches.
 This long, somber stretch of the Normandy coastline has many little towns and villages where Gallic charm continues to thrive.
-Here people still greatly appreciate the sacrifices made by their family’s liberators 75 years earlier.
+Here people still greatly appreciate the sacrifices made by their ancestor’s liberators so many years ago.

 It’s easy to find the beaches since they are still sign-posted with their invasion code names – Sword, Juno, Gold, Omaha, Utah and Pointe du Hoc – all over the area.